NazimCimen/backend-learning-with-dart-frog/README.md

 ## 2. Getting Started with Dart Frog

-Dart Frog is an excellent backend framework for Dart developers.
+Dart Frog is an backend framework for Dart developers.
 Follow these steps:

 ### Dart Frog Installation
 - Install Dart Frog and create a simple "Hello, World!" endpoint.